computersarecool/dotemacs/readme.md

 ## Things to do:
+ - Make sure that the backup file directory saving works
- - Examine what exec-path-from-shell does
+ - Examine what exec-path-from-shell does in init file
  - Make logging into circe ask for a password
  - Un-disable autosave, save those file to the saves directory
  PICKUP: